Fiori-Tracker/fiori-tracker.github.io/docs/customer-references/posts/Maersk/011-Maersk.md

 !!! quote " "

     *The Fiori Tracker Suite gave us an inventory of all activated and used Fiori applications.
-The inventory became the baseline for discussion, enabling planning for additional discussions such as user assignment and system maintenance.*
+The inventory became the discussion baseline, enabling user assignment and system maintenance planning.*

-    *We also plan to use Fiori Tracker, for our migration from Standalone Gateway to Embedded Gateway.
-With Fiori Tracker, we aim to identify the most important apps and those that can be deprecated, simplifying the upgrade team's workload.*
+    *We also plan to use Fiori Tracker for our migration from Standalone Gateway to Embedded Gateway.
+This tool will identify the most important apps and those we can deprecate, simplifying the upgrade team's workload.*

-    *Post-migration, we will also focus on improving performance.
+    *Post-migration, we will focus on improving performance.
 Fiori Tracker will help us streamline our app portfolio, ensuring the embedded deployment runs faster and more efficiently.*

     [![Maersk](maersk.svg){ align=right }](https://maersk.com/)